resilientscale/cg-customer-broker/simple-service-broker/README.md

   FAILED
   ```

-  Using `cf delete-service` will also fail as the broker is unavailable.
+  Using `cf delete-service simple-service-instance` will also fail as the broker is unavailable.

 * If you run `cf services` you will see that Cloud Foundry still has the service instance and binding.